 To send an IC Batch, you’ll need to ensure that the following conditions have been met.

 - You have an Entity with Investors, Investor Contacts, and Investor Correspondence Preferences.

 - ShareSecure and IC have been configured in AIM.

 - For ShareSecure deliveries: The user who will be preparing and sending your IC Batch is a ShareSecure administrator whose API key has been correctly configured in AIM and who has permission to publish documents in ShareSecure.

-- For document generation from a template: You’ve worked with Altvia to set up the templates you’ll create your investor-specific documents from.
+- For document generation from a template: You’ve worked with Altvia to set up the templates you’ll create for your investor-specific documents.

 Create Your Batch

 You can start your batch from two places: the Entity you’d like to send from or the Correspondences tab.